 Can I bet on college football during games?

-If it does, an entire world of in game betting will open up to college football fans.
 The odds will change with the action on the field for the same bet types you might have bet on before the game.
 You’ll also find exclusive live props that include bets on everything from the current drive results to the results of the very next play.

 Live college football betting will make your phone a fantastic game-watching companion for everything from regular season action to the CFP National Championship game.
 On bigger games, by the way, even more live betting markets should be available.